peiyong86/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to trun back from road side to center.
+These images show what a recovery looks like starting from right side:

 ![alt text][image3]
 ![alt text][image4]